-NEVER operate the combination furnace/water heater in an enclosed or confined space.
+Never operate the combination furnace/water heater in an enclosed or confined space.

 This combination furnace/water heater presents danger of hot surfaces and hot gases.
-DO NOT touch the area around the wall cowl and DO NOT lean any objects against the wall cowl (furnace exhaust).
+Do not touch the area around the wall cowl and do not lean any objects against the wall cowl (furnace exhaust).

-NEVER operate the combination furnace/water heater with the bypass valves closed or it not having an adequate supply of pressurized freshwater available for the boiler unit.
+Never operate the combination furnace/water heater with the bypass valves closed or it not having an adequate supply of pressurized freshwater available for the boiler unit.

-Your motorhome may be equipped with a factory-installed LP-fired combination furnace/water heater, designed specifically for recreational vehicles (Refer to the Heating and Air Conditioning Section of this manual).
+Your motorhome may be equipped with a factory-installed LP-fired combination furnace/water heater, designed specifically for recreational vehicles (also described in the Interior Section of this manual).

 The furnace/water heater combination unit has an internal tank that holds a volume of 2.6 gallons of water.
-Models use a combination of LP gas or diesel fuel, along with an electric element to rapidly heat water and provide warm air for the camper-van.
-The installation a wall-mounted controller to control the furnace/ water heater functions.
+Models use a combination of LP gas or diesel fuel, along with an electric element to rapidly heat water and provide warm air.
+The installation includes a wall-mounted controller to control the furnace/water heater functions.

 Set the desired hot water temperature on the furnace/water heater controller.
-The temperature at the hot water faucets will not exceed this setting.
-The desired air temperature is also set and adjusted with this controller.
+The temperature at the hot water faucets will not exceed this setting (see "Furnace/Water Heater Controller" on page 47).